-Another main finding is that whereas social factors (education, income, intergroup contact) are associated with the difference between assent and non-assent, the variation within the assenters group is mainly related to political factors alone such as party sympathy and views on inequality.
+Another main finding of our study is that whereas social factors (education, income, intergroup contact) are associated with the difference between assent and non-assent, the variation within the assenting group is mainly related to political factors alone such as party sympathy and views on inequality.
+This is consistent with prior evidence for related concepts (immigration, Harris 2022).
+Regarding the difference between evaluation only and evaluation and participation assenters, it is mainstream right sympathisers -

+FDP and CDU/CSU - who tend to refrain from participation assent.
+Views on the reduction of social inequality are clearly associated with both diversity assent altogether and participation assent in particular, suggesting that - for a sizeable part of our population - more social equality and more diverse political representation are seen as parts of broader egalitarian policies.
+This is an important observation as often demands for social equality and for reflecting diversity are portrayed as competing political aims.

 Notably, education, although significant for understanding the difference between assenters and non-assenters, remains only marginally significant for explaining differences within the diversity assenters.
-The inconsistent effect of education echoes prior studies on tolerance (Rapp 2014, 153) and attitudes towards affirmative action (Crosby et al. 2006).
-Although traditionally, education is seen as broadening perspectives and increasing sympathy to out-groups, our findings suggests erring caution when using education to explain attitudes towards more demanding elements of diversity assent.
-Consistent with prior evidence for related concepts (immigration, Harris 2022) our findings suggest that political orientations explain differences between evaluation and participation assenters.
-Regarding the difference between evaluation only and evaluation and participation assenters, it is mainstream right sympathisers - FDP and CDU/CSU - who tend to refrain from participation assent.
-Views on the reduction of social inequality are clearly associated with both diversity assent altogether and participation assent in particular, suggesting that - for a sizeable part of our population - more social equality and e.g. more diverse political representation are seen as parts of broader egalitarian policies.
-These different effects of social, demographic and political factors reiterate the importance of a multi-dimensional understanding of diversity assent: More analytical gains can be made, compared to considering diversity assent a linear spectrum from "less" to "more".
-It is telling that individuals rejecting some element of participation assent are more heterogenous; high earning and highly educated supporters of Liberals and Conservatives, for example.
-More research should be done to untangle how positions towards different responses to diversity differentiate the population.
+The inconsistent effect of education echoes prior studies on tolerance (Rapp 2014, 153) and attitudes towards affirmative action (Crosby, Iver, and Sincharoen 2006).
+Although traditionally education is seen as broadening perspectives and increasing sympathy to out-groups, our findings suggest exercising caution when using education to explain attitudes towards more demanding elements of diversity assent.

+These different effects of social, demographic and political factors reiterate the importance of a multi-dimensional understanding of diversity assent: More analytical gains can be made, compared to considering assent as a linear spectrum from "less" to "more".
+It is telling that individuals rejecting some element of participation assent are more heterogenous; high-earning and highly-educated supporters of Liberal and Conservative parties, for example.
+Future research should untangle these unexpected positions towards different responses to diversity.

-Somewhat surprisingly, factors we interpret as diversity experiences; such as engaging with people of a different migration background as well as living in a bigger city, seem irrelevant for understanding the differences within the groups of assenters, while they are related to the difference between assenters and non-assenters.
-More intergroup interaction does not seem to increase the willingness to support policies and institutions that reflect social diversity, but does separate evaluation assenters and dissenters.
+Somewhat surprisingly, factors we interpret as diversity experiences, such as engaging with people of a different migration background as well as living in a bigger city, seem irrelevant for understanding the differences within the groups of assenters, while they are related to the difference between assenters and non-assenters.
+More intergroup interaction does not seem to increase the willingness to support policies and institutions that reflect social diversity, but does contribute to a positive assessment of diversity.

-Further, our results defy a common assumption in existing research (Crosby et al. 2006: 596, Scarborough et al. 2019: 206) that the potential beneficiaries of measures support them to a higher extent than the previously advantaged.
+Further, our results defy a common assumption in existing research (Crosby, lver, and Sincharoen 2006, 596; Scarborough, Lambouths, and Holbrook 2019, 206) that the potential beneficiaries of measures support them to a higher extent than the previously advantaged.
 Both women as well as immigrants and their descendants could be seen as benefitting from more diversity in parliaments, the latter from acceptance of linguistic plurality or funding for minority cultures.
 Gender does not come out as very influential in our study.
-Even more surprisingly, migration background makes very little difference to either analysis, although at a descriptive level among those with own or familiar migration experience support for a positive evaluation of diversity is slightly higher (2.7%) than in the general population.
+Even more surprisingly, migration background makes very little difference to either analysis, although at a descriptive level among those with own or familiar migration experience support for a positive evaluation of diversity is slightly higher (2.7 per cent) than in the general population.
 This may be due to the composition of our sample, such that those with migrant background are skewed towards those born in Germany and those with German citizenship.
-The overwhelming majority are Christians (54%) or not religious (33%) and only very few are Muslims (5%).
-Further research should investigate to what extent such factors determine attitudes to diversity and related political interventions.
+The overwhelming majority are Christians (54 per cent) or not religious (33 per cent) and only very few are Muslims (5 per cent).
+Other research has already indicated that within the immigrant population attitudes to pro-equality measures differ (e.g. Street and Schönwälder 2021), although we may not, as yet, fully understand what drives this.